Indicia-Team/indicia-docs/developing/reporting/occurrence-standard-parameters.rst

     Multiple options for quality can be provided as a comma separated list, e.g. for pending verification or queried records set `quality` to 'P,D'.
 The operation can be inverted by setting a parameter called `quality_op` to 'not in'.
+  * ``certainty`` - defines a filter on the record's certainty that the record identification given by the recorder was correct.
+Options are:

+      * C - certain
+      * L - likely
+      * U - uncertain
+      * NS - the recorder did not give an indication of certainty.
+    Multiple options for certainty can be provided as a comma separated list, e.g. for certain or likely records set `certainty` to 'C,L'
   * ``exclude_sensitive`` - provide 't' to hide sensitive records completely.
 Note that the cache_occurrences table already blurs the information for sensitive records.
   * ``confidential`` - filter on the record's confidential status.
 This is different to